dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 > [!WARNING]
 >
-> The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> doesn't influence the behavior of routing, with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an order value to their endpoints based on the order they are invoked.
+> The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints%2A> doesn't influence the behavior of routing, with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute%2A> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute%2A> automatically assign an order value to their endpoints based on the order they are invoked.
 This simulates long-time behavior of controllers without the routing system providing the same guarantees as older routing implementations.
 >
 > In the legacy implementation of routing, it's possible to implement routing extensibility that has a dependency on the order in which routes are processed.
 Endpoint routing in ASP.NET Core 3.0 and later:
 >